Procedures explained for COVID-19 testing

 Faith Regional does get tests and send in the results, but it doesn’t do the lab work.
 That goes through an approved lab, she said.

 Early on, the public health departments determined who was tested and when testing took place.
-Now with more commercial labs providing testing, it is the provider based on their clinical judgment, Driscoll said.
+Now with more commercial labs providing testing, it is the providers based on their clinical judgment, Driscoll said.

 Gina Uhing, health director at Elkhorn Logan Valley Public Health Department, said there have been 115 COVID-19 tests as of Monday so far in the department’s service area, which includes, Madison, Stanton, Cuming and Burt counties.